chriz2600/DreamcastHDMI/README.md

   *this only affected the firmware upgrade via OSD, the web interface upgrade was already performing this check*

+  Instructions on how to recover can be found here: [How to recover from a corrupted ESP firmware](Recovery.md)

 #### 2019-02-01 *Firmware v2.1.1*

 - Improved HDMI compliance